FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 ### Enable server side encryption

 <span id="globally_encrypt"></span>You can activate file encryption when uploading files using either the sse-s3 or sse-kms encryption type.
-Use CFTUTIL and the <span style="font-family: 'Courier New';">uconfset</span> command as follows:
+Use CFTUTIL and the command as follows: